spikegrobstein/mcwrapper/README.markdown

 The name of the `latest` backup can be configured by editing that setting in `mcbackup`.
 You can also configure how many previous backups are kept.

+## Known Issues

+There currently exists a bug where if you're running mcwrapper using `./mcwrapper`, its PID file and FIFO will both be located in the directory with minecraft_server.jar.
+This is because of the change in working directories and may not be fixed any time soon.

 ## The Future (Todo List)

 In the future I aim to create sysV init scripts for Linux (Ubuntu flavoured) and OSX launchd configs.
 I also plan on including Minecraft backup support to SnapBackup, my backup script (http://github.com/spikegrobstein/snapbackup).